Ann Johnson Stewart wins special election, giving DFL control of Minnesota Senate

 The Minnesota Star Tribune

-All 134 state House of Representatives seats are on the ballot Tuesday.
-But of the 67 Senate seats, this was the only one on the ballot because of a special election.
+All 134 state House of Representatives seats were on the ballot Tuesday.
+But of the 67 Senate seats, this was the only one up for election.

-Fowke, 60, a real estate agent and entrepreneur, campaigned as a pragmatist, a moderate who would restore balance at the Capitol after two years of the DFL controlling both chambers and the governor’s office.
+Fowke, 60, a real estate agent and entrepreneur, campaigned as a pragmatist and a moderate who would restore balance at the Capitol after two years of the DFL controlling both chambers and the governor’s office.

-Johnson Stewart, 60, a civil engineer, is asking voters to return her to the Senate.
+Johnson Stewart, 60, a civil engineer, asked voters to return her to the Senate.
 She held a seat from 2021 to 2023 before choosing not to run again when she was paired with Morrison in redistricting.

-The district leans DFL, and Fowke has said she knows she’s an underdog.
-With the stakes high, Johnson Stewart’s fellow DFLers have shown up in force for regular rotations of door knocking.
-She said their ability to protect reproductive rights and continue passing progressive policies is on the line.
+With control of the chamber hanging in the balance, Johnson Stewart’s fellow DFLers showed up in force for regular rotations of door-knocking.
+She said their ability to protect reproductive rights and continue passing progressive policies was on the line.

-The winner of this seat will serve the remaining two years on Morrison’s term.
+She will serve the two years remaining on Morrison’s term.
 The seat is up for a full four-year term in 2026.

 about the writer